 How we test cameras

 We also examine the effectiveness of their image stabilisation systems.
-Last but by no means least, we critically evaluate the image quality, in both JPEG and raw, including resolution, high-ISO noise, and dynamic range.
+Last but by no means least, we critically evaluate the image quality, in both JPEG and raw, to assess colour reproduction, white balance performance, resolution, high-ISO noise, dynamic range, and more.
 We then take all these factors into account, along with such things as portability and lens systems, when giving our final conclusion and score.
 You’ll find the full breakdown of how each camera has performed in our full reviews.

 Further reading:

-Follow AP on Facebook, Twitter, Instagram, YouTube and TikTok.
+Follow AP on Facebook, Instagram, YouTube and TikTok.